francescoimola/nevernotready/src/faqs.md

 ---
 layout: _base.njk
-title: FAQs - Francesco Imola
+title: Frequently Asked Questions about working together | Francesco Imola
-description: Everything you need to know about me and my work.
+description: What I do, how quotes works, and info about concessions.
+All your questions about working together, answered in plain English.
 permalink: "/faqs/"
 navtitle: FAQs
 ---